Skip to main content

 Open Source

-All tools are released under the MIT License.
+The developer tools are released under the MIT License.
 What that means:

 • Use it for anything, including commercial projects